Near Roscoe in Sullivan County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
 The Catskill Mountains (here, next to this marker); Livingston Manor Covered Bridge (approx. 1.8 miles away); a different marker also named Livingston Manor Covered Bridge (approx. Roscoe Station Site N.Y Ontario & Western Rwy. (approx. 2.6 miles away); St. James Church and Rectory (approx. 14.8 miles away); Town of Delaware (approx. 14.9 miles away); Erie Train Station (approx. 14.9 miles away); Kautz Memorial Building (approx. 14.9 miles away).
 Touch for a list and map of all markers in Roscoe.

 More about this marker.
 In the coming months Route 17 also known as the "Quickway" will be converted to Interstate 86.

-Categories. • Horticulture & Forestry • Natural Resources •
+Categories. • Industry & Commerce • Natural Features • Railroads & Streetcars •

 Credits.
-This page was last revised on October 4, 2016.
-This page originally submitted on September 13, 2009, by Mary Ellen Coghlan of Warwick, New York.
-This page has been viewed 677 times since then and 13 times this year.
+This page was last revised on October 18, 2016.
+This page originally submitted on September 17, 2009, by Mary Ellen Coghlan of Warwick, New York.
+This page has been viewed 656 times since then and 2 times this year.
 Photos: 1. submitted on September 13, 2009, by Mary Ellen Coghlan of Warwick, New York.
-2. submitted on October 2, 2016, by Scott J. Payne of Deposit, New York. • Kevin W. was the editor who published this page.
+2. submitted on October 2, 2016, by Scott J. Payne of Deposit, New York.
+3, 4. submitted on October 8, 2016, by Clifton Patrick of Chester, NY, United States. • Kevin W. was the editor who published this page.